 If you’re gastronomically inclined, a visit to the Catalonian capital Barcelona, is a must.
 If you’ve already been, then you’ll know how good the food is and celebrate it with me, and if you’re busy planning to visit (it seems anyone who’s anyone is) then this feast will give you a little taste of what’s to come.

-We visited Barcelona back in May and we ate a lot of really good food, so it’s little surprise that now, having got a taste for the pork-rich and Mediterranean influenced cuisine, I’m craving it more than ever!
+We visited Barcelona back in May and we ate a lot of really good food, so it’s little surprise that now, having got a taste for the pork-rich and Mediterranean influenced cuisine, we want to recreate it back in Manchester.

 Of course, Manchester has an abundance of Spanish restaurants that’d easily satisfy that craving if you don’t want to cook, some of our favourites include: Evuna, El Gato Negro and Iberica, but if you’re having friends over, or just want to recreate a morsel of Catalan cuisine at home, have a go at making at least one of these dishes.
 Tip: if you do only cook one dish, the sticky pigs’ cheeks are a must!